luisferreira90/JobCloudChallenge/README.md

 - Create invoice when creating the job ad (not just from the list);
 - The ability to receive notifications when a job ad is created, edited, or deleted.
 - Unit tests;
-- Debounce on searching for existing name in job creation form
-- Do not search if the name is the same as the current name